Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has played eight games, with three wins against the spread.

-- The Blue Raiders have been underdogs by 16.5 points or more two times this year and have not covered the spread once.
+- The Blue Raiders have been underdogs by 16.5 points or more two times this season and have not covered the spread once.

-- Middle Tennessee's games this season have gone over the point total two times in seven opportunities (28.6%).
+- Middle Tennessee's games this season have hit the over on two of seven set point totals (28.6%).

-- When Middle Tennessee scores more than 30.5 points, it is 3-0-1 against the spread and 4-1 overall.
+- Middle Tennessee is 3-0-1 against the spread and 4-1 overall in games when it records more than 30.5 points.

-- Middle Tennessee is 1-0-1 against the spread and 1-1 overall when the team churns out over 432.1 yards.
+- In games that Middle Tennessee picks up over 432.1 yards, the team is 1-0-1 against the spread and 1-1 overall.

-- The Blue Raiders have turned the ball over 11 times this season, one more turnover than the Hilltoppers have forced (10).
+- The Blue Raiders have turned the ball over one more time (11 total) than the Hilltoppers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.